 The covered patio area attached to the John Peace Library (JPL).
 Sombrilla means umbrella in Spanish.

-Tomás Rivera Center for Student Success; houses tutoring, and other retention programs.
+Tomás Rivera Center for Student Success; houses tutoring and other retention programs.

-UC Programs offers FREE movies for students every Friday night and Saturday night during the fall and spring semesters.
+Student Union programming includes these FREE movies for students every Friday night and Saturday night during the fall and spring semesters.
 Movies are typically titles available before release on DVD.

 Classes that are at the 3000 or 4000 level.